GoodbyePlanet/goodbyeplanet-blog/content/post/protobuf.md

 }
 ```

-For the JSON format Byte size is 51.
+For the JSON format calculated size is 51 Bytes.

 This makes sense because JSON is a text-based format that uses Unicode encoding system to represent characters, because of that it can become large.
 On the other hand
 Protocol Buffers use binary encoding which allows them to be smaller.